No-Death/gameupdates/README.md

 **Installation:**

-Change the token values in the `checker.py` file to your own.
+Change the token values in the `config.ini` file to your own.

 Type in the command `pip install -r requirements.txt` in the same location that you put the folder.